wilsonmar/wilsonmar.github.io/_posts/2023-09-23-python-cuda.md

 ### Using Windows Machine

 1. Install the CUDA Toolkit from NVIDIA's developer website
-1. Install CuPy or PyCUDA using pip:
+1. Install CuPy (drop-in replacement for NumPy) or PyCUDA using pip:
    ```
    bashpip install cupy-cuda11x  # or appropriate CUDA version
    ```